EstebanDalelR/VimForDummies/README.md

 <sub> This part is base upon https://www.linux.com/learn/vim-401-extending-vim-and-more </sub><br>

 Now, this section is all about adding features to Vim, making it your own.
 For more advanced users, you can write scripts, for your weirdest desires, but as Vim is very old and widespread, someone probably started writing the script you need. <br>
+First, the difference between a plugin and a script is that a scrip has to be explicitly called. <br>
+I shall skip this part.<br>
+This is it.
+Have fun using Vim!<br>